powerunit/powerunit-extensions-exceptions/README.md

 The method `unchecked` also support an additional parameter to define how to wrap the exception by passing a `Function<Exception,RuntimeException>` to do it.

+An additional method `stage(d)` is also available on several interface.

 ## Reference

 The following classes are provided: